scality/metalk8s/docs/operation/solutions.rst

 Configuration
 -------------

-The Solution Operator and UI (if any) are now deployed.
+The solution operator and UI (if any) are now deployed.
-To finalize the deployment and configuration of the Solution application, refer to its documentation specifics.
+To finalize the deployment and configuration of a solution, refer to its documentation.